farahats9/sqlalchemy-celery-beat/README.md

 A Scheduler Based Sqlalchemy for Celery.

-> NOTE: This project was originally developed by [AngelLiang](https://github.com/AngelLiang/celery-sqlalchemy-scheduler) to use sqlalchemy as the database scheduler, like [django-celery-beat](https://github.com/celery/django-celery-beat) for django.
+> NOTE: This project was originally developed by [AngelLiang](https://github.com/AngelLiang/celery-sqlalchemy-scheduler) to use sqlalchemy as the database scheduler for Flask or FastAPI, like [django-celery-beat](https://github.com/celery/django-celery-beat) for django.
 I am trying to continue on his work and maintain a working solution.

 ### Prerequisites